THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE POLICY FOR MORE INFO.

 There are a few different phases in the LEAP Immunocalm Diet Protocol to eliminate and then properly reintroduce reactive foods into the diet.
 Phase 1 lasts two weeks and involves eating only the very lowest non-reactive food items shown on your MRT.
 Phase 2 is also two weeks and involves adding in other non-reactive foods that were not included in Phase 1.

 Phase 3 is a three-week phase which involves adding untested food back into the diet and monitoring for symptoms.
 If a food is added back that causes a reaction, it will be easier to tell what the food is that is causing symptoms.
 During the phases of the elimination and reintroduction, it is important for a registered dietitian/certified LEAP therapist to help create meal idea and recipes based on client’s MRT results, but also individual preference.
 It may be difficult at first, but it would be a lot easier with the help of a professional to guide each step of the way.

 How can I get MRT Testing?

 It’s easy!
 If you feel that food sensitivity testing could be beneficial for you, contact me below to make an appointment.
 You can set up an initial call with me to learn more about the process and we can discuss whether you would be a good candidate for this therapy.

-Services are available both virtually or in person, so location is not an issue!
-If this therapy seems like a good fit for you, we’ll schedule a blood draw, get results, and make the best plan for your health and to alleviate any symptoms you may be feeling.
+Services are available both virtually, so location is not an issue!
+If the MRT Test seems like a good fit for you, we’ll schedule a blood draw, get results, and make the best plan for you.

 Click the link below to schedule are free 15 minute clarity call to discuss how you may benefit from MRT food sensitivity testing.